Homotopy versus isotopy: spheres with duals in 4-manifolds: Introduction and results

 \section{Introduction and results}

-Our starting point is David Gabai's smooth $4$-dimensional LBT \cite[Thm.1.2]{Gab}: \begin{LBT} Let $M$ be a smooth orientable $4$--manifold such that $\pi_1M$ has no elements of order~$2$.
-If $R, R':S^2 \hra M$ are smoothly embedded spheres in $M$ which are homotopic, $R\simeq R'$, and have the same geometric dual, then $R$ is smoothly isotopic to $R'$. \end{LBT}
+We work in the category of smooth manifolds.
+Our starting point is Gabai's $4$-dimensional LBT \cite[Thm.1.2]{Gab}: \begin{LBT} Let $M$ be an orientable $4$--manifold such that $\pi_1M$ has no elements of order~$2$.
+If $R, R':S^2 \hra M$ are embedded spheres in $M$ which are homotopic and have the same geometric dual, then $R$ is isotopic to $R'$. \end{LBT}

-Here a \emph{geometric dual} to a smooth map $R:S^2\to M$ is a smoothly embedded sphere with trivial normal bundle which intersects $R$ transversely and in a single point.
+Here a \emph{geometric dual} to a map $R:S^2\to M$ is an embedded sphere with trivial normal bundle which intersects $R$ transversely and in a single point.
 The necessity of the $\pi_1$-condition was shown by Hannah Schwartz in \cite{Schwartz} and also follows from Theorem~\ref{thm:4d-light-bulb}.

-In this paper we extend the above LBT to a version for arbitrary fundamental groups as follows.
-Fix $f:S^2\to M$ and a geometric dual $G:S^2\hra M$ for $f$ in a smooth orientable $4$--manifold $M$.
-Consider the following set, measuring ``homotopy versus isotopy'':
+In this paper we extend the above LBT to a version for arbitrary fundamental groups.
+Fix a connected orientable $4$--manifold $M$ and a map $f:S^2\to M$ with geometric dual $G:S^2\hra M$.
+Consider the following set, measuring ``homotopy modulo isotopy'':

-We shall see that this set is non-empty if and only if the self-intersection invariant of $f$ vanishes, $\mu(f)=0$, which we will assume from now on.
-Note that the above set, and the vanishing of $\mu(f)$, only depend on the homotopy class $[f]\in [S^2,M]$.

 Let $\F_2T_M$ be the $\F_2$-vector space with basis $T_M:=\{g\in\pi_1M \mid g^2=1\neq g\}$, the elements of order two (2-torsion).
 It turns out that the self-intersection invariant for maps $S^3 \imra M^4\times \R^2$ with transverse double points gives a homomorphism $\mu_3:\pi_3M\to \F_2T_M$ (see Lemma~\ref{lem:Wall}).